- 15 Mar 2018

 As you’ve probably heard, we’re currently using up the earth’s resources at an astonishing rate, far faster than ever before and the bottom line is, our current lifestyles are unsustainable.

-Earth hour is a grassroots scheme that started in Sydney, and is an amazing example of how passionate people have the power to make change.
+Earth hour is a grassroots scheme that started in Sydney and is an amazing example of how passionate people have the power to drive change.
 In a decade the movement has expanded exponentially with individuals, businesses, communities and organisations in over 180 countries now taking part, turning out the lights and displacing that energy to have conversations about how to tackle the big issue, climate change.

 What can we really change in one hour?